PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

 Cockpit does not generate the source CSV files.

-Datalogger remains responsible for telemetry recording and CSV generation.
+Datalogger remains responsible for:

+- telemetry recording;
+- CSV generation;
+- data storage.

 Cockpit may provide: